pyinstaller/pyinstaller/doc/source/Manual.rst

       ``pyi-grab_version`` *executable_with_version_resource*

-The ``pyi-grab_version`` command outputs text which can be eval'ed by ``utils/versioninfo.py`` (in the |PyInstaller| distribution folder) to reproduce a version resource.
-Invoke it with the full path name of a Windows executable that has a version resource.
+The ``pyi-grab_version`` command is invoked with the full path name of a Windows executable that has a version resource.

+It outputs text that represents a standard version resource.
 The version text is written to standard output.
-You can copy and paste from the console window or redirect to a file.
+You can copy it from the console window or redirect it to a file.
-Then you can edit the version information.
+Then you can edit the version information to adapt it to your program.

+The edited text file can be
+eval'ed by ``utils/versioninfo.py`` in the |PyInstaller| distribution folder to reproduce a standard version resource.
-The edited text file can be given with a ``--version-file=`` option to ``pyinstaller`` or ``pyi-makespec``.
+Or the text file can be given with a ``--version-file=`` option to ``pyinstaller`` or ``pyi-makespec``.

 This approach is used because version resources are strange beasts, and it may be impossible to fully understanding them.
-Some elements are optional, others required, and you can spend unbounded amounts of time figuring this out because it is not well documented.
+Some elements are optional, others required.
 When you view the version tab of a Properties dialog, there's no straightforward relationship between the data displayed and the structure of the resource itself.
 So the easiest thing to do is to find an executable that displays the kind of information you want, and grab its resource and edit it.
-Certainly easier than the Version resource wizard in VC++.
+This is usually easier than the Version resource wizard in VC++.

 Inspecting Archives
 ~~~~~~~~~~~~~~~~~~~~~~